AFAA Certification Test: Key Updates After NASM Takeover

 Greeting ladies and gentlemen, this brief post is for those of you who are interested in becoming a NASM AFAA Group exercise instructor.
 This brief AFAA certification test update will detail the process as it is now that NASM has taken over AFAA.

-As of this moment, I am not yet a certified group ex instructor.
+As of this moment, I am not yet a certified group exercise instructor.
 I’m about to take the test, and I learned some new information that will prove helpful to those of you who are going to take the test for the first time as I am.

 Angel rodriguez fitness